 Show off your pride with a high-quality, long-lasting nonbinary flag for sale.
 These they/them flags are perfect for indoor and outdoor use because they are made from tear-resistant fabric.
 The durable outdoor-tested polyester is knitted so that the flag will not tear when exposed to different kinds of weather.
 The print is just as durable as the fabric.
 The colorful nonbinary design is printed on one side of the flag using dye-sublimation printing.
 This produces striking, full colors that will not scratch or peel off.
 The print bleeds through to the other side so that the colors are visible from all directions.
 Set these flags up in a variety of locations with flagpole hardware.
-Choose between getting the flag alone, a handheld flagpole, a wall-mounted pole set, and a large, in-ground flagpole.
+Choose between getting the non binary pride flag alone, a handheld flagpole, a wall-mounted pole set, and a large, in-ground flagpole.
 This flag comes in the standard 3x5 size, making it the ideal size for all your indoor and outdoor settings.
 Spread your pride to your neighborhood with these well-made nonbinary pride flags.

 Optional flagpole of your choice